GladyBarrios/Individual_Project_Austin_Animals/README.md

 ### Initial Questions

-- what sex of animals is more likely to get euthanasia?
+- What sex of animals is more likely to get euthanasia?
-- what animal type is more likely to get euthinized?
+- What animal type is more likely to get euthinized?
 - Does the age of the animal determine the euthinization?
-- Is there some sort of relationship between animal color and Euthinization?
+- Is there some sort of relationship between animal Color and Euthinization?
 - Is there some sort of relationship between animal Breed and Euthinization?

 ### Target variable
- Use a Macine learning Classsification model to be able to predict the diffrent freatues of the animals coming into the center and deternmine euthanization
+ Use a Macine learning Classsification models to be able to predict diffrent features of the animals coming into the center and deternmine euthanization

 ### Need to haves (Deliverables):
 Need to have acces to jupyter notebook and all of the imoprtant libraries such as